jl95terceira/project-pymso/README.md

 <li>

-At the very end (in a million years 😄), all XML files are loaded as instances of classes that are optimal for their structure.
+At the very end, all XML files are loaded as instances of classes that are optimal for their structure.
 No more element trees, ever again.

 </li>